comma-lab/comma-lab.github.io/_projects/timbre_metaphors.md

 <h4>Disembodied Timbres: a study on semantically prompted FM synthesis</h4>

 Most of what we know about what is called "timbre semantics" comes from studies using acoustic orchestral instruments.
 [Hayes, Saitis, and Fazekas (2022a)](https://drive.google.com/file/d/1E3OV8WdJnNkkFwDu_pzpIjt-R6ml9qV2/view) asked whether the same conceptual vocabulary applies to sounds with no recognisable physical source: the "disembodied" timbres of digital synthesis.

+Synthesiser controls typically map to low-level signal processing parameters rather than perceptual concepts, making intuitive sound design difficult, a problem compounded by the growing complexity of commercial instruments.
+[David Wessel](https://www.jstor.org/stable/3680283) first proposed using a timbre space as a control interface, which worked well for additive synthesis given its linearity.
+FM synthesis is harder: its parameters interact nonlinearly, so straightforward mappings from perceptual or semantic timbre dimensions to synthesis controls are more difficult to derive, and the relationship between semantic dimensions and underlying perceptual representations remains unclear.

 In a novel experimental paradigm, experienced sound designers programmed an FM synthesiser in response to semantic prompts, and provided semantic ratings on the sounds they created.
 We collected 1,407,604 publicly available posts from a popular synth forum, and looked for adjectives co-occuring with the terms *sound*, *sounding*, *tone*, and *timbre*.
-An initial list of 96,277 adjectives were independently pruned by two raters down to a list of 27 semantic scales, including "bright," "thick" and "rough" selected as synthesis prompts.
+An initial list of 96,277 adjectives were independently pruned by two raters down to a list of 27 unipolar semantic scales, including "bright," "thick" and "rough" selected as synthesis prompts.

 <video width="700" controls>
     <source src="/assets/vid/disembodied_interface.mp4" type="video/mp4">